PainsPerdus/gboi-rocket/_posts/2020-07-02-final-release.md

 ![hurt](../../assets/images/gboi_hurt.gif)

 ## Title screen
-Thanks to Virgile for his state machine and Pascal for his work on graphics, we have a title screen !
+Thanks to Vi for his state machine and Pascal for his work on graphics, we have a title screen !

 See for yourself :